lorefnon/workflow-orchestrator/README.md

 This project was derived (forked) from the gem [geekq/workflow](https://github.com/geekq/workflow) by Vladimir Dobriakov, which was forked from the original repo authored by Ryan Allen.
 Both appear to be unmaintained as of 2016.

+While it is largely compatible with geekq/workflow but breaking API changes will be introduced in coming versions.
+In addition, the intent is to extract the persistence and rails dependent features in different gems, leaving only the FSM management features in the core.

 History
 -------